Kurento/kurento/source/glossary.rst

               Hypertext Transfer Protocol -- HTTP/1.1

    ICE
-   Interactive Connectivity Establishment
        Interactive Connectivity Establishment (ICE) is a technique used to achieve :term:`NAT Traversal`.
 ICE makes use of the :term:`STUN` protocol and its extension, :term:`TURN`.
-ICE can be used by any protocol utilizing the offer/answer model.
+ICE can be used by any aplication that makes use of the SDP Offer/Answer model..

        .. seealso::
           :wikipedia:`Interactive Connectivity Establishment`